 Getting to the Northern Terminus of the CDT

 There are two places to start or finish in the north, Waterton Canada or Chief Mountain.
 The easiest way to get to or from the start of the trail would be to take Amtrak services to East Glacier, Montana.
-The expensive shuttles used to run from East Glacier to Chief Mountain.
-But it appears to have stopped running.
-At the moment it looks like hitch hiking is the only way.
-They used to start on May 15th and finish on September 30th which also corresponds with the dates that the USA/Canada border is open at Chief Mountain.
+From there take the shuttle to Chief Mountain.

-In Waterton, Canada there is a shuttle to Chief mountain for those returning to USA after the hike.
-I hitch hiked and was lucky.
-The Shuttle runs till mid September when the border crossing to USA is closed.
+For those returning to the USA after the hike.
+I hitchhiked and was lucky.
+The Shuttle runs till mid-September when the border crossing to the USA is closed.
 Be sure to check when things close if hiking late or early in the season.

 Trail Towns and Resupply Points

-I faced a problem on the CDT.
-Small town USA is rather crap for providing good nutritious food.
+I faced a problem with the CDT.
+Small-town USA is rather crap for providing good nutritious food.

 CDT Guidebook

-Read my Resupply Guide for the Continental Divide Trail which I hope to update for the 2022 hiking season.
-And download Guthook guides, know known as the Farout Guides to your smartphone.
+Read my Resupply Guide for the Continental Divide Trail which I hope to update for the 2025 hiking season.

 CDT Permits for Glacier NP and Yellowstone NP